Capitalism: A Rampant Virus of Consumption

 It is also a much simpler business than CPUs because the product requires little research or proprietary knowledge to create, and because every human needs it simply by virtue of their biology.
 An easy-to-create product that everybody needs to buy is the ultimate Capitalist dream.

 In the TP business, as in many others, the only way to make great profits is to sell your product to a vast number of people.
 If we imagine that there is a 10-cent profit margin on every roll of TP, we can see that we need to sell 10 Million rolls per year to make $1 Million per year profit.
-Let us imagine that 1 TP factory can produce this many rolls per year.
+Let us imagine that 1 TP factory can produce this many rolls per year.[6]
+After operating at this production level for a time, it becomes obvious that we could make twice as much money if we could own and operate 2 such factories instead of just one.
+But there are possible problems here.

 First of all, we need to ensure that there are enough customers out there to actually buy all 20 million rolls per year.
 Without this, we will over-produce the market and create a surplus which will drive down our profit margin, making out expansion much less profitable.
 In addition, we need to find a whole additional crew of skilled and unskilled employees to operate our new factory.
 If these are not similarly abundant, wages will rise due to scarcity of labor and our providing this new increased demand.
 This will reduce our profit margin, making our expansion less profitable or possibly even a waste of time.

 Happily for the Capitalists, the answer to both of these problems is the same simple solution: Promote increased population.
 With twice as many people living in our community, we can sell twice as much product (at full price) and employ twice as many people without any increase in wages.
+In this situation of increased population, the consumer pays exactly the same price for the product, the worker earns exactly the same wages, but the Capitalist owners make twice as much income.[7]

 So, if the Capitalists can get their herd of human consumers/workers to reproduce and double, they will make twice as much profit without upsetting the dynamics of the situation at all!
 Neither the workers nor the consumers become any more powerful because their very reproduction is diluting their power.
 If they kept their numbers low, consumers could bring price pressures against the company (due to low demand) and workers could obtain wage and benefit concessions from the company (due to scarcity of labor).
 But not only is this not happening, the reverse power trend is occurring because the Capitalist owners are becoming even wealthier than they were before.
 With this additional excess wealth, they can now buy more political influence which will further protect their interests from the possible future actions of consumers or workers, and will give them protection from taxation as tax codes are modified with additional complex loopholes.
 And so as time goes on, and this process is doubled and redoubled over again, the masses breed themselves into progressively weaker conditions of economic and political power, while the Capitalists exalt their power and wealth with each new birth.